 TRU Campus Distance Education Programs

-Through its Faculty of Science and its School of Business and Economics, TRU also offers some distance programs and courses that are unaffiliated with OL.
+Through its Faculty of Science and its School of Business and Economics (SoBE), TRU also offers some distance programs and courses that are unaffiliated with OL.

-Email Student Services if you want to talk with us or have questions about OL's programs.
+Feel free to contact Student Services if you want to talk with us or have questions about OL's programs and the application process.